uzukwujp/Darey.io-Internship/project-three.md

 - The command above installs both Node and NPM packages.

-- To Verify the version of Nodejs installed, run the command below:
+- To Verify the version of Nodejs and NPM installed, run the command below:

-  `node -v`
+  `node -v; npm -v`

 - You should see a screenshot like the one below on your terminal: